Football in Greenland

 Association football is the most popular and the national sport of Greenland.
 It was brought to Greenland by Danish settlers.
-Because of the climatic conditions, Greenland is unable to support any grass pitches so games are played on artificial turf.
+Because of the climatic conditions, Greenland is unable to support any grass pitches, so games are played on artificial turf.
 The national stadium is the Nuuk Stadium in the capital of Greenland, Nuuk.
 There is a proposal to replace Nuuk Stadium with a new stadium, named Arktisk Stadion.

 The Football Association of Greenland, founded in 1971, is not a member of FIFA or any of its confederations, but was a member of the International Football Union and ConIFA, secondary governing bodies of association football for nations and sub-national countries that are not FIFA members.
 Although the Faroe Islands, another dependency of Denmark, is a member of FIFA and UEFA, Greenland is considered part of Denmark for the purposes of international football.
 However, Greenland have still been fighting to join UEFA and FIFA.
 The Greenland football association and the Danish DBU entered into an agreement in 2015 to grow the sport of football in Greenland and work towards FIFA and UEFA membership by 2022.
 With the update of UEFA's statutes to forbid the admission of football associations from non-independent regions, Greenland found their path to UEFA membership closed.
-As of 2022, they have decided to apply to the other confederation which they would be eligible to do so, CONCACAF, in the hopes that this would prove more successful.
+They later applied to CONCACAF, but that application was unsuccessful.

-League History
+League history

-While evidence of league football can be found as early as 1954, the men's league became a consistent presence from the mid to late 1960's, with an edition of the Greenlandic Football Championship annually since 1969.
+While evidence of league football can be found as early as 1954, the men's league became a consistent presence from the mid to late 1960s, with an edition of the Greenlandic Football Championship annually since 1969.
 The difficulty and expense of travel on the island means that to this day it is formatted with local qualifying rounds, leading to a final tournament in a single host location.
 This has given risen to the popular statement that the season lasts only a week, something true only for that final round.
 While teams from the capital, Nuuk, have mainly been successful, winners have come from across the island.
-However, 9 of B-67 Nuuk's record 13 titles have come since 2005!
+However, 9 of B-67 Nuuk's record 13 titles have come since 2005.

 The women's league system follows the same pattern, though it took a lot longer to form, with a league being trialled by the association in 1986.
 Since then it has also run annually, with many familiar teams from the men's league also competing.
 Here the capital teams have not been as successful, with the record title holders being Ilulissat-69, 3 titles ahead of Nuuk Idraetslag and the two teams taking home over two thirds of the competitions to date.

 Data on the futsal, youth and veterans leagues is much more sporadic but have been similar in years past.
 They are typically played earlier in the season than the main leagues to prevent overlap.

 There has also been a campaign in recent years to enter a Greenland team into the Danish Superliga.